Death-thekidd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that takes a list of words as input and prints only words that appear exactly once.
 ## 14-findthatword
 Display lines containing the pattern “root” from the file /etc/passwd
+## 15-countthatword
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd